AntMam/REtech.tips/content/articles/an-overview-of-real-estate-tech.md

   name: Anthony Mameli
   email: ant.retech.tips@gmail.com
   github: antmam
   bio: Using, building, and writing about real estate tech.
-I've been a real estate broker for over 7 years.
-After growing tired of the tools I used, I built my own and decided to share my experiences.
+I've been in the real estate business for over 7 years.
+After growing tired of the tools I used, I decided to learn more about technology and software development.
+Now I'd like to share the experiences I've made to help other real estate professionals and software developers in the field.
   img: anthony-mameli.jpg
 tags:
   - brokerage